AriaRahman/PYTHON_MidProject/README.md

-🚀 Space Shooter
+# Space Shooter
-A classic Space Invaders-style game built with Python and Pygame, featuring player registration and persistent score tracking.
+### A Space Invaders game built with Python, featuring player and score tracking.

-------Deliverables------
+###------Deliverables------

 Spaceship moves horizontally and shoots bullets upward to destroy alien invaders.
 Aliens move in a grid formation and fire bullets randomly at the player.